juanluispaz/ts-sql-query/README.md

     /** Insert the default values in the table */ defaultValues(): this

+    /**
-    /** Indicate that the query must return the last inserted id */ returningLastInsertedId(): this
+     * Indicate that the query must return the last inserted id
+     * Note: If you are inserting multiple rows, only PostgreSql, SqlServer and Oracle support it */ returningLastInsertedId(): this

     /** Execute the insert, by default returns the number of inserted rows*/